Q&A

 [1.Q] Is there a penalty for hitting a post/object?

-[1.A] There is no penalty for hitting a post or object so feel free to drive right up to it.
-Note that it is possible for a rover to get a wheel caught on the post – this is something that teams will obviously want to avoid.
+[1.A] There is no penalty for hitting anything.
+However, it is fairly common for a rover to get a wheel caught on the post, which is something that teams will obviously want to avoid, so the ability to stop short of a post is highly recommended.

 [2.Q] Is communication from a computer in the base station to the rover permissible as long as there is no human intervention?
 For example, could the base station computer handle some of the calculations required for autonomy?